Here are some general information security guidelines. Please feel to share.

 When, for instance, Apple pushes out a new system update, install it.
 Most updates contain at least some new security features and the company wouldn’t release if they didn’t think they were important.
 Keep all your devices up to date!

-* Signal Private Messenger app
+* Messenger apps

-Download the Signal app
+Download the Signal app:

-iOS: Apple App store
+iOS: in Apple App store

 Android: Google Play

-* Sharing Files Securely
+* Storing and Sharing Your Files Online

 * Search engines

 Unlike Google, DuckDuckGo doesn’t track your searches, so there’s no one peeking over your shoulder, looking for (and remembering) keywords they can use later to push ads to you.
 However, though it won’t track you, any searches you do through DuckDuckGo will be saved in your history just like Google searches.
 If you want to be extra careful, occasionally clear your browser history

 You can add DuckDuckGo to your browser as an extension or use it from their site.